-Canon 1Ds Mark II versus Canon 5D Mark IV
+Canon 1Ds Mark II vs 5D Mark IV

 The Canon EOS-1Ds Mark II and the Canon EOS 5D Mark IV are two professional cameras that were announced, respectively, in September 2004 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds Mark II has a resolution of 16.6 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark II has a resolution of 16.6 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark II vs Canon 5D Mark IV
+Body comparison: Canon 1Ds Mark II vs 5D Mark IV

-The physical size and weight of the Canon 1Ds Mark II and the Canon 5D Mark IV are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark II and the Canon 5D Mark IV.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1Ds Mark II – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably smaller (29 percent) than the Canon 1Ds Mark II.
 Moreover, the 5D Mark IV is markedly lighter (27 percent) than the 1Ds Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.